 “SITI Company has created a strong alternative approach to the traditional Stanislavski Method Acting School of Training in the United States and abroad.
 As an artistic collective that trains together, SITI has helped change the United States theater community’s thinking about the relationship between artists and institutions.”—Molly Smith, Artistic Director, Arena Stage

-Sixty artists are invited to take part in an intensive workshop that includes rigorous, physical work, theoretical research, and the generation and performance of new work by each participant.
-The program’s objective is to develop courageous theater artists who are able to integrate new influences from many disciplines into their work.
-The curriculum is designed for pre-professional and professional artists and is available for Skidmore College undergraduate credit.
+Each year, sixty artists were invited to take part in an intensive workshop that included rigorous, physical work, theoretical research, and the generation and performance of new work by each participant.
+The program’s objective was to develop courageous theater artists who are able to integrate new influences from many disciplines into their work.
+The curriculum was designed for pre-professional and professional artists.

-Spend a year working alongside a celebrated theater ensemble.
-The SITI Conservatory does not aspire to be a traditional school.
-Instead, we invite you to become part of our company’s life for a year.
-Every weekday, you will train, rehearse, devise, and dialogue with SITI Company members.
-In addition, Conservatory artists form their own ensemble within SITI, creating independent new work.
+The SITI Conservatory did not aspire to be a traditional school.
+Instead, we invited 15-20 artists to become part of our company’s life for a year.
+Every weekday, they trained, rehearsed, devised, and collaborated with SITI Company members.
+In addition, Conservatory artists formed their own ensembles within SITI, creating independent new work.